Mainrich International

 GBD vs Bulk Alloyed NdFeB

 Two routes to high-temperature NdFeB coercivity.
-GBD concentrates dysprosium or terbium at grain boundaries using 30–60% less heavy rare earth; bulk alloying mixes HRE throughout the microstructure.
+GBD concentrates dysprosium or terbium at grain boundaries using far less heavy rare earth (factory-verified: 75% less Dy); bulk alloying mixes HRE throughout the microstructure.

 Key Takeaways

-• Grain boundary diffusion places dysprosium or terbium only at grain boundaries — uses roughly 30–60% less heavy rare earth than bulk alloyed magnets at the same intrinsic coercivity rating.
+• Grain boundary diffusion places dysprosium or terbium only at grain boundaries — far less heavy rare earth than bulk alloying at the same intrinsic coercivity rating.
+Factory-verified case: a 0.35% Tb surface coating upgraded N45H to N45UH (Hcj +50%, 17.67 to 26.55 kOe) with 75% less Dy.

 • GBD's penetration depth is the central design constraint — typically 3–6 mm per face for terbium diffusion under standard processing; bulk alloying has no such thickness limit.